scrabbletank/farhome-rules/rulesdoc.md

 Take a moment to study your surroundings, watching for signs of the near future for up to 5 creatures.
 This can come in many forms: the smell of the forest, the pattern of dust, the movement of clouds in the sky.
 Make a spellcasting roll adding a terrible die for each creature targeted.
 On success each creature adds a superior die to the next action of their choosing.

 They can describe a condition to fulfill or trigger before they take the action or simply choose the next time they take that action.
 Regardless they must add the superior die to the first action that meets the requirements.
-For example, if they choose "when I make a stealth check once I'm inside the dungeon" any stealth checks rolled outside the dungeon do not add dice while the first check inside the dungeon will.
+For example, if they choose "when I make a stealth challenge once I'm inside the dungeon" any stealth challenges rolled outside the dungeon do not add dice while the first stealth challenge inside the dungeon will.

 Add an enhanced die to the spellcasting roll for every level cast above 1st.